 Soffit and Fascia Cleaning

-You have the option to clean your fascia and soffits yourself with just a bucket of soapy water, a soft brush, and a hose for rinsing.
-If you find stubborn stains or mould, a mild detergent or a specialised cleaner can be employed.
-It's crucial to avoid harsh chemicals or high-pressure washing, as these can result in damage to the materials.
+You can clean your fascia and soffits yourself using a bucket of soapy water, a soft brush, and a hose for rinsing.
+For stubborn stains or mould, a mild detergent or specialised cleaner can be used.
+Avoid using harsh chemicals or high-pressure washing, as these can damage the materials.

 Skylight Cleaning

-Because of their location and height, cleaning skylights is often tricky.
+The location and height of skylights and roof windows can make cleaning them a little difficult.
 It's important to take safety precautions, such as using a sturdy ladder and making sure that you have a secure footing.
-For skylights that are hard to reach or if you're uncomfortable with heights, professional cleaning is advisable.
+If cleaning your skylights is tricky due to their location or your own comfort, it's best to employ a professional cleaner.

 Roof Cleaning Equipment